© Crown copyright 2020

 Box 7 - goods to be placed under the customs procedure

-Method of receipt - if you receive your goods via a port or airport, which isn’t by post, please select import other than post.
+Method of receipt - if you receive your goods via a port or airport, which is not by post, please select import other than post.

 If you receive goods from another customs procedure please include details of the procedure, who is responsible party and the authorisation number (for example processing, Company X, authorisation number).